goat-community/goat/_docs/quick_start.md

 `sudo bash app/installation/install_software.sh` (run on your VM)

 This script can take a while as it installs quite some software on your VM.
 If you want to check what is installed exactly you can view the install_software.sh script.
-This script can take a while as it installs quite some software on your VM.
-If you want to check what is installed exactly you can view the install_software.sh script.

 ##### 6.3.
 Fill your database